Hagia Sophia: Apse mosaics

 Still other scholars have proposed an earlier date than the later 9th century.
 According to George Galavaris, the mosaic seen by Photius was a Hodegetria portrait which after the earthquake of 989 was replaced by the present image not later than the early 11th century.
 According to Oikonomides however, the image in fact dates to before the Triumph of Orthodoxy, having been completed c.
 787–797, during the iconodule interlude between the First Iconoclast (726–787) and the Second Iconoclast (814–842) periods.
 Having been plastered over in the Second Iconoclasm, Oikonomides argues a new, standing image of the Virgin Hodegetria was created above the older mosaic in 867, which then fell off in the earthquakes of the 1340s and revealed again the late 8th-century image of the Virgin enthroned.

 More recently, analysis of a hexaptych menologion icon panel from Saint Catherine's Monastery at Mount Sinai has determined that the panel, showing numerous scenes from the life of the Virgin and other theologically significant iconic representations, contains an image at the centre very similar to that in Hagia Sophia.
 The image is labelled in Greek merely Μήτηρ Θεοῦ, but in the Georgian language the inscription reveals the image is labelled "of the semi-dome of Hagia Sophia".
 This image is therefore the oldest depiction of the apse mosaic known and demonstrates that the apse mosaic's appearance was similar to the present day mosaic in the late 11th or early 12th centuries, when the hexaptych was inscribed in Georgian by a Georgian monk, which rules out a 14th-century date for the mosaic.

 The portraits of the archangels Gabriel and Michael (largely destroyed) in the bema of the arch also date from the 9th century.
 The mosaics are set against the original golden background of the 6th century.
 These mosaics were believed to be a reconstruction of the mosaics of the 6th century that were previously destroyed during the iconoclastic era by the Byzantines of that time, as represented in the inaugural sermon by the patriarch Photios.
 However, no record of figurative decoration of Hagia Sophia exists before this time.
+Ever since the Hagia Sophia was converted into a mosque, this mosaic has been hidden behind a white curtain; it can be seen only if one looks closely or from the far end of the upper-storey south gallery.